Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

 One of the cool things that we can do with diff and patch files, is that the patch files can be easily applied to a file.
 That way we can save changes with `diff` and then select what we want when we want it and just apply it!

-That might seem like a no-brainer, but the first time I saw it in action I was impressed.
-It's simple, yet powerful.
+That might seem like a no-brainer, but the first time I saw it in action I was really impressed.
+It's simple, yet very powerful.

 First, we're going to generate a patch file with diff command: